-Greenough River Nature Trail is a 17km, grade 2 hike located in the Geraldton, Western Australia.
-The hike should take around 5 hrs to complete.
+Greenough River Nature Trail is a 17km, grade 3 hike in Geraldton, Western Australia.
+This hike typically takes 5 hours to complete.

 This 17 kilometre loop walk is flat and offers a mix of coastal vegetation and beautiful river views.
 Allow at least four hours and take plenty of water to do this one.
 There is signage showing maps of the route at various points.
 Mountain bikers are permitted.